dalmposter/swn-character-generator/documentation/decisions.md

         - Faster due to less requests
         - Once the page is loaded, the app could be used offline
     - This info could be stored in a database and fetched via the web server
-        - Allows storage and sharing of user created objects
+        - Allows use, storage, sharing of user created objects
         - Third party apps can request this information
         - Easier for anyone to customise the default app behaviour if running their own server